BenShutt/DataRequest/README.md

 ## Notes

-* The `URLRequestMaker` checks for conformance of `RequestBody` and adds the HTTP body accordingly.
+* The `URLRequestMaker` checks for conformance of `RequestBody` and adds the HTTP body accordingly
-* A `DecodableRequest` is a `URLRequestMaker` with the configuration properties of a data request defaulted.
+* A `DecodableRequest` is a `URLRequestMaker` with the configuration properties of a data request defaulted

 ## Uploads